JeringTech/Website/ReadMe.md

 ## Favicons
 The favicon for each utility/product should be the same image as the logo.
 Use https://realfavicongenerator.net/ to generate favicons and associated files.

+## Caching
+For maximum efficiency, all sites must use "infinite" browser caching for resources other than `.html` files: `Cache-Control: "public, max-age=31536000"`.
+When a resource changes, its name must change so that it is retrieved by the browser.
+Webpack takes care of bundles in this aspect, appending hashes to their names.
+We should automate generation of unique names for other resources too, like images and fonts.